markqvist/Sideband/README.md

 ## On Android

-For your Android devices, you can install Sideband through F-Droid, by adding the [Between the Borders Repo](https://reticulum.betweentheborders.com/fdroid/repo/), or you can download an [APK on the latest release page](https://github.com/markqvist/Sideband/releases/latest).
-Both sources are signed with the same release keys, and can be used interchangably.
+For your Android devices, you can download an [APK on the latest release page](https://github.com/markqvist/Sideband/releases/latest).

 After the application is installed on your Android device, it is also possible to pull updates directly through the **Repository** section of the application.